 - Stick to your plan.
 By making and sticking to a plan, you will work more productively and be able to relax better.
 If you find it difficult to stick to your plan, ask housemates or other people to help you.

 - Create a quiet place to study at home.
 Only study in this designated place, not in bed or on the sofa.
 Make sure there are as few distractions as possible.
 Put your telephone elsewhere and ask housemates not to disturb you.

 - Don’t have a suitable computer?
-In exceptional circumstances, you can borrow a laptop from the university for an assessment or a longer period of time.
+In exceptional circumstances, you may be able to borrow a laptop from the university.

 - Or reserve a study space at the university.
 If you don’t have a suitable place to study at home, you can reserve a study space in a university building.
 Spaces are limited and you can reserve one day in advance.

 - 'Arrive' early for online classes.
 Before your class commences, make sure you are able to attend.
 Check the instructions from your institution.
 Make sure you have the necessary technology and internet connection for the remote learning environment.
 Read about the IT facilities offered by the university and remember to always follow the advice on security and online study.